gkcng/arc/experiments/JOURNEY.md

 ## Feature Engineering

 There is no fixed grid size in the original benchmark tasks, often even the outputs are of a different size to the inputs.
-All grids are standardized into a 32x32 grid, with the original task occupying towards the top left of the grid with non-zero values, and out of bounds grid cells uses the value 0 as a mask.
+To adapt them to a neural architecutre, all data grids are standardized into a 32x32 grid, with the original task occupying towards the top left of the grid with non-zero values, and irrelevant grid cells takes the value 0 as a mask.

-There are 10 different task colors, plus one for the standardized grid mask.
-Since color is meaningless to a deep learning model, they are just discrete categories for the task, we can map the colors in whichever way that is condusive for machine learning.
+There are 10 different task colors, plus one for the grid mask we just introduced.
+Since the discrete colors are meaningless to a deep learning model, we can map the colors in whichever way that is condusive for machine learning.
 We will simply write bi-directional conversion code to translate to and from the representation.

-To determine how to map the original 0-9 color index into a format more condusive for model training, four alternative representations were tested against the same model, with the same hyperparameters and same # epochs, to see which representation yields overall total pixel accuracy (not grids since we are not testing learning) at the end of the test:
+To determine how to map the original 0-9 color index into a format more condusive for model training, four alternative representations were tested against the same model, with the same hyperparameters and same # epochs, to see which representation yields the most total pixel accuracy (not grids since we are not yet testing learning) at the end of the test, as a proxy for the representation's fitness to be learned:
 - Sparse One-Hot (10 dim / pixel),
 - 0-1 RGB (3 dim / pixel),
 - [3D Gyroelongated Square Bipyramid (GSB)](https://en.wikipedia.org/wiki/Gyroelongated_square_bipyramid) (also called - tetrakis-square-antiprism) (3 dim / pixel), and
-- The GSB rotated 45 degrees in all 3 axes to avoid points having the 0 value.
+- The GSB rotated 45 degrees in all 3 axes to avoid points having any 0 valued coordinate.

 The input grid features were re-engineered using the rotated-GSB representation, with 0 being the mask.
 The representation maximizes the vector distance separation between points representing the task colors.